ermaitland/ga-project-3-frontend/README.md

 # Description

+Project-3 of General Assembly’s Software Engineering Immersive course.
 For this project I was in a group of three with Linh Vu and Joel Sahiti.
 We were given the task to make a full stack application.
-We had one week to complete this task and we decided on a vegan food reviewing website.
-This consisted of a register, login, products page, brands page and reviews.
+We had one week to complete this task and we decided on a vegan food reviewing website as it was Veganuary.
+This consisted of a register, login, product pages, brand pages, uses pages and reviews.

 # Deployment link

 https://vegan-products.netlify.app

+You can log in with the credentials:

+- Email: testme@testme.com
+- Password: Password!1

 # Getting Started/Code Installation